 Lamb is another island speciality and you will find it sizzling on the open grill at Konobo Stončica, at Stončica Beach.

-Peka, a Croatian speciality is a mix of meat and vegetables cooked in a dish under an iron lid in the fire.
-Lamb is cooked like this on Vis Island as is Octopus and other seafood.
+Peka, is a Croatian speciality mix of meat and vegetables cooked in a dish under an iron lid in the fire.
+Lamb and Octopus Peka two Vis Island specialties.
 If intending to eat Peka it is a good idea to ring the restaurant ahead of time as it does take a while to cook.

-There are not a lot of hotels on Vis Island and we do love staying in small family run places, so we chose to stay with Airbnb Vis Croatia.
+There are not many hotels on Vis Island and we do love staying in small family run places, so we chose to stay in a Vis apartment through Airbnb.
 I suggest booking well ahead of time in order to secure the place of your dreams.
-There are only 35 Airbnb options on the Island.
+An Airbnb search for Vis Island for one week in June 2019 produced these results.

 We stayed in Luka, the port end of Vis Town, but we have friends who prefer Kut, the quieter end of town.
 In either case nowhere in Vis Town is overly noisy.

-Komiza is a beautiful town which we preferred to visit rather than stay in.
-It is the closest town to the Blue Cave on nearby Bisevo Island and is a good place to hire boats from.
-It is however much smaller than Vis Town.
+Komiza is a beautiful fishing town on the other side of the island and a great village to visit or stay.
+It is even more intimate than Vis town and is the closest town to the Blue Cave on nearby Bisevo Island.
+It is a good place to rent a boat in Vis Croatia.

 Vis Island Map